 - a.
-The Contracting Officer shall ensure that the solicitation contains all needed security provisions and clauses based on the contract designation.
+The Contracting Officer shall include security provisions and clauses based on the ISP contract designation.
 See FAR 4.4 and Commerce Acquisition Regulation CAR 1337 for additional information. - b.
-The Contracting Officer will ensure the draft DD-254 has been reviewed and approved by the ISP and is included in/with the solicitation.
+The Contracting Officer will ensure the draft DD-254 has been reviewed and approved by the ISP and is included in/with the solicitation, along with instructions to the Offerors that they complete the draft DD-254 and submit it as part of their proposal.